EnigmaCurry/curlbomb/README.md

     echo "PASSWORD=hunter2 run_my_server" | curlbomb --ssl /path/to/cert.pem

-In the above example we are passing a bit of secure information, a password.
-Even without SSL, curlbomb secures access with a knock paramter.
-For many use-cases, this is sufficient to secure it, as curlbombs are short lived and can only be retrieved once (-n 1).
-But the connection itself might be spied on through traffic analysis at your ISP or any other router your connection flows through.
+In the above example we are passing a bit of secure information; a password.
+Even without SSL, curlbomb secures access with a knock parameter.
+For many use-cases, this is sufficient to secure it, as curlbombs are short lived and can only be retrieved one time (-n 1).
+However, the connection itself might be spied on through traffic analysis at your ISP or any other router your connection flows through.
 Using SSL makes sure this doesn't happen.
 To prevent having to store the SSL certificate in plain text on your local machine, the file may be optionally PGP encrypted (ascii-armored) and curlbomb will decrypt it only when necessary.

 ## Command Line Args